How to Make a Fold-Down Outdoor Cabinet

-PRO TIP: When making a cross cut on a 1x with a sliding miter saw, skim the saw across the top of the wood about 1/8” deep then go back and cut through the rest of the wood.
+Pro Tip: When making a cross-cut on thin lumber using a sliding miter saw, skim the saw across the top of the wood about 1/8” deep then go back and cut through the rest of the wood.
 This prevents the wood from tearing and splintering.

-PRO TIP: Square up the edges on the factory cuts and pull out the staples for a clear cut perfectly square.
+Pro Tip: Square up the edges on the factory cuts and pull out the staples for a clear cut that is perfectly square.

 Step 2: Cut Bottom and Back Pieces

 The bottom piece of the cabinet should be 21-3/4”.
-The four back pieces will lay horizontally, so cut them to 21-3/4” as well.
+The four back pieces will lay horizontally across the back of the frame, so cut them to 21-3/4” as well.

 Step 3: Cut Middle Shelf Pieces